NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.23.
 Automatically Extended Auction – All online auctions that take place on the Portal are automatically extended.
 In the case of an Auctioneer’s Auction, the period of extension may be 2, 5, or 10 minutes, whereas the period shall be established by the Auctioneer.
 In the case of a DIRECTLY FROM OWNER Auction, the period of extension shall be 10 minutes.
 This means that if a new bid is made within the time left until an Active Auction is due to come to an end, the end time of the Auction is extended by the set number of minutes from when the last bid was made.
 The Auction ends if no further bids are made within such set period of time.

 1.24.
-Participation Fee – The amount of money that a Buyer wishing to bid at an Auction of an Object has to pay to the account indicated in the Special Terms and Conditions of the Object, or on the Portal, before submitting their application to participate in an Auction.
+Participation Fee – The amount of money that a Buyer, wishing to bid at an Auction of an Object, has to pay to the account indicated in the Special Terms and Conditions of the Object or on the Portal, before submitting their application to participate in an Auction.
 The Participation Fee may be applied to participants in an Auctioneer’s Auction, as well as to participants in a DIRECTLY FROM OWNER Auction.
 The Participation Fee is paid separately for each Object in whose Auction a Buyer wishes to participate.
 Participation Fees are not reimbursed or deducted from Purchase Prices.
-The Auctioneer has the right not to charge Buyers participating in an Auction a Participation Fee.
+The Auctioneer has the right to not charge Buyers participating in an Auction a Participation Fee.

 1.25.
 Down Payment – The amount, set forth in the Special Terms and Conditions, which a Buyer shall pay to the account indicated in the Special Terms and Conditions of the Object before submitting their application to participate in an Auctioneer’s Auction.
 The amount of a Down Payment is up to 10% of the Starting Price of the Object.
 When transferring a Down Payment a Buyer shall clearly indicate on the payment order the details of the Object for which the Down Payment is being made.
 Down Payment is paid separately for each Object in whose Auctions a Buyer wishes to participate.
 The Down Payment paid by the Winner shall be included on the Purchase price; other participants in the auction will be reimbursed for the Down Payment at the latest within 5 (five) banking days after the end of the Auctioneer’s Auction.
 If the Winner fails to conclude a contract of sale of the Object with the Seller within 1 (one) month, the Down Payment will not be reimbursed to the Winner.